dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    unique identifier given to all records.
 This can be used to uniquely select records.
 The Record provides a shortcut to the UID through :attr:`asr.Record.uid`.
- - The `run_specification.name` property stores the name of the instruction.
+ - The :attr:`run_specification.name` property stores the name of the instruction.
    The Record provides a shortcut to the name through :attr:`Record.name`.
- - The `run_specification.parameters` stores the parameters of the given run.
+ - The :attr:`run_specification.parameters` stores the parameters of the given run.
 The Record object provides a shortcut the parameters through :attr:`Record.parameters`.
  - The :attr:`result` property stores the result of the instruction.